Code-Institute-Submissions/Trash-Tournaments/README.md

     Included in the **contact.html** page is:

     + **FAQs**: Includes the most commonly asked questions to aid users who may experience difficulty.
-    + **Contact Form**: Can be filled out with a name, email and message query (with associated validation) and submitted to contact the discord owners.
+    + **Contact Form**: Can be filled out with a name, email and message query (with associated validation) and submitted to contact the Discord owners.
 (Currently due to no JavaScript the form cannot store or send data.)

 + ### Features to be added